 The Commissioner has readily accessible mechanisms for children and young people and their families or advocates to provide feedback and to make complaints that meet the expectations of this principle.
 In 2021–22, feedback from children and young people was proactively sought in every consultation activity and in the Speaking Out Survey.
 No complaints were made by children and young people or adults about the Commissioner’s projects, activities or office.

 Occupational safety, health and injury management

-Active and continuous improvement in safety management practices at the Commissioner’s office demonstrates the Commissioner and staff’s dedication to this aspect of office life.
+Active and continuous improvement in safety management practices at the Commissioner’s office demonstrates dedication to this aspect of office life by the Commissioner and her staff.
 This has been particularly important during the COVID-19 pandemic when some staff worked off-site.